Supplies for repotting a spider plant include gloves, shovel, clippers and a watering can.

 A spider plant on our buffet.

-How often should I repot my spider plant?
+When should you repot a spider plant?

 Should I fertilize my Spider plant right after repotting?